ASAG-ISCAS/BdryReach/README.md

     options.set_usekrylovError(1);
     options.set_max_error(DBL_MAX*Eigen::MatrixXd::Ones(2,1));
 ```
-### 2.2.4 Invoking the Boundary-based Method for Outer-approximating Reachable sets
+### 2.2.4 Invocation of the Boundary-based Method for Computing Outer-approximations
 This step invokes our boundary-based method for computing outer-approximations of reachable sets.
-Please refer to **Section 2.1.1** for the meanings of various parameters.
+Please refer to **Section 2.1.1** for the meanings of  parameters.
 ```cpp
 vector<ReachableSet<double>> BdReachset = OverApprox::BdReach(mysys, options, R0_);
 ```
 ### 2.2.5 The Plotting Results
 For plotting the results, we utilize the lightweight plotting library **Matplotlib for C++**."
-For specific usage instructions,please refer to [Matplotlib for C++ Documentation](https://matplotlib-cpp.readthedocs.io/en/latest/index.html).
+For specific usage instructions, please refer to [Matplotlib for C++ Documentation](https://matplotlib-cpp.readthedocs.io/en/latest/index.html).
 ```cpp
 plt::figure_size(1200, 780);
 for(int i = 0; i < BdReachset.size(); i++){